Explainable Binary Classification of Separable Shape Ensembles: Introduction

 The stochastic notion of difference in this application is based on (maximum mean) \emph{discrepancy}: are the approximated distributions of \emph{representative} shape features over the ensemble in one image statistically significant from the ensemble in another?
-To answer this question, we first i) represent shapes augmented by \emph{separating important distinguishing features}, ii) discretize to \emph{approximate feature distributions} of the shapes from both images, and finally iii) \emph{test for statistically significant discrepancies} in distributions between two EBSD ensembles.
+To answer this question, we first i) represent shapes augmented by \emph{separating important distinguishing features}, ii) discretize to \emph{approximate feature distributions} of the shapes from both images, and finally iii) \emph{test for statistically significant discrepancies} in distributions between two ensembles.
 This final step is referred to as a two-sample test~\cite{gretton2012kernel}.
-For the application under consideration, this corresponds to \emph{statistically comparing thousands of shapes in two ensembles given two EBSD images}.
+For the specific materials application under consideration, this corresponds to \emph{statistically comparing thousands of shapes in two ensembles given two EBSD images}.

-It is important to note that shape is only one significant piece of the quite literal puzzle in Figure~\ref{fig:eg_grains}.
-However, for this work, we ignore the role of textures intrinsic to the tiling---\ie, the spatial arrangement of the shapes---and instead treat the ensemble of shapes as independent realizations from some generating distribution.
+It is important to note that shape is only one significant piece of the quite literal puzzles in Figures~\ref{fig:eg_grains}-\ref{fig:eg_other_images}.
+However, for this work, we ignore the role of textures intrinsic to the tiling---i.e., the spatial arrangement of the shapes---and instead treat the ensemble of shapes as independent realizations from some generating distribution.